pablozsc/Concordium-stats/README.md

 ## Step 2: Obtain Your Chat Identification Number

 Visit my dedicated telegram bot here [@CCDStatsChatID_bot](https://t.me/CCDStatsChatID_bot) for collecting your Chat ID that you will be asked for when you run installstats.sh in Step 3 that follows.
+Just send any message to the bot - your Chat_id will be sent back.
 Note that there may be a delay in responding with your chat_id.
 But usually everything is fast.
 You can delete this bot after obtaining your chat_id

 ## Step 3: Download & Setup The Scripts Required For Concordium Stats